 Topeka Presbyterian Manor employee tests positive for COVID-19

-An essential health care worker at Topeka Presbyterian Manor has tested positive for COVID-19.
-The employee last worked on June 10, screening in prior to their shift and wearing personal protective equipment (PPE) while at work.
+A non-direct care employee at Topeka Presbyterian Manor has tested positive for COVID-19.
+The employee last worked on April 12, screening in prior to their last shift and wearing personal protective equipment (PPE) while at work.